-Electrical impulses generated by nerve, skeletal muscle, and heart muscle cells play an essential role in coordination of most physiological functions and in information processing, learning and memory in the central nervous system.
+Electrical signals generated by nerve, skeletal muscle, and heart muscle cells play an essential role in coordination of most physiological functions and in information processing, learning and memory in the central nervous system.
 Electrical signals are transmitted from cell to cell by synaptic transmission.
-Research in this laboratory is focused on the voltage-gated sodium and calcium channels which are responsible for action potential generation in nerve and muscle and for initiation of synaptic transmission.
-We study the structure and function of these ion channels, their regulation by physiological pathways, drugs, and neurotoxins, and their role in coordination of electrical excitability and synaptic transmission in neurons.
+Research in this laboratory is focused on the voltage-gated sodium and calcium channels, which are responsible for action potential generation in nerve and muscle and for initiation of synaptic transmission and muscle contraction.
+We study the structure and function of these ion channels, their regulation by physiological pathways, drugs, and neurotoxins, their dysfunction in disease, and their roles in coordination of electrical excitability and synaptic transmission in nerve and muscle cells.

 In previous structure-function studies, we developed a molecular map of the functional components of mammalian sodium channels.
 These studies revealed the sites and molecular mechanisms of voltage-dependent activation, fast inactivation, and ion conduction.
 Our current studies of the structure and function of sodium and calcium channels have received a great boost from detailed structural modeling using the Rosetta Membrane ab initio modeling system and our determination of the structure of a bacterial ancestor of both sodium and calcium channels at atomic resolution using x-ray crystallography.
 These new approaches have provided structural models for voltage-dependent activation, slow inactivation, and ion conductance at the atomic level, and they have revealed the detailed mechanism for calcium selectivity and conductance in voltage-gated calcium channels.
 Current work aims to further define the structural basis for electrical signaling at the atomic level.